raspi/BuildingNAS/README.md

 # Setup
 * No hardware RAID
 * ZFS as filesystem
+* FreeBSD as operating system
 * RaidZ2 (aka RAID6) (2 drives can fail) or RaidZ3 (3 drives can fail)
 * ECC memory only
 * Redundant power supply
-* Multiple SAS/SATA controllers against data loss
+* Multiple SAS controllers against data loss
 * Rack mount case with 24 x 5.25" bays
 * UPSes for PSUs
 * OS hard drive is seperated